 8. Don’t get too attached to your midwife

 Having a lovely midwife is incredible, but be prepared, if you are having a hospital birth your midwife may change.
 When I was in the hospital, I had the most amazing midwife settle me in, we really hit it off!
 She then told me her shift was ending and said her goodbyes.
-I was not expecting this, nevertheless my new midwife was also great.
+I was not expecting this, nevertheless my new midwife was also great, but my heart broke a little.

 9. If you can try to avoid screaming